deckerj/luuncher/README.md

 # luuncher

+Luuncher takes away your daily pain from organizing lunch time.

+Luuncher suggests your team the lunch location and notifies your mates.

+## Development

 This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).

-## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: